streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 You will find that the cursor is saved in a file on disk.
 The location of this file is specified by the flag `--state-store` which points to a local folder.
 It is important that you ensure that this file is properly saved to a persistent location.
 If the file is lost, the `substreams-sink-files` tool will restart from the beginning of the chain, redoing all the previous processing.

 Therefore, It is crucial that this file is properly persisted and follows your deployment of `substreams-sink-files` to avoid any data loss.

+### Cloud-based storage

+You can use the `substreams-sink-files` tool to route data to files on your local file system and cloud-based storage solutions.
+To use a cloud-based solution such as Google Cloud Storage bucket, S3 compatible bucket, or Azure bucket, you need to make sure it is set up properly.
+Then, instead of referencing a local file in the `substreams-sink-files run` command, use the path to the bucket.
+The paths resemble `gs://<bucket>/<path>`, `s3://<bucket>/<path>`, and `az://<bucket>/<path>` respectively.
+Be sure to update the values according to your account and provider.

 ### Limitations